 Dungeon Master’s Guide (DMG)

 A DM’s steadfast companion, the DMG is loaded with useful information on how to structure adventures, build encounters, and tell stories.
-Looking for a guide to how to build an entire multiverse?
-You got it, starting smaller with how to make NPCs?
-This book has you covered.
 Even if you find 5E’s rules not quite to your liking, or want to shake things up a bit, there’s an entire set of variant rules to change up your game (including lasting injuries, different resting times, and an alternative method of initiative).
-Oh, and if your players ever mess up your pizza order?
-That’s what the trap section is for.

 Monster Manual (MM)

 The Monster Manual is every DM’s bread and butter for interesting and downright nasty things to throw at players.
 The beginning of the book breaks down all you need to know about how different abilities and parts of a monster’s statblock function.
-The rest of the book is packed full of the art, statistics, and lore you need to run iconic Dungeons & Dragons creatures in your game; the classic bandit, the paranoid Beholder, and, of course, the titular dragons and their varieties all reside in the MM.
+The rest of the book is packed full of the art, statistics, and lore you need to run iconic Dungeons & Dragons creatures in your game.
 A DM must-have!